 But if all of life were clear shades of black or white—if there were no difficult decisions to be made—there would be no need for leaders.
 That’s the game-changing reality for us.
-The great tension and the great responsibility of leadership means navigating the complexity our circumstances present.
+The great tension and the great responsibility of leadership mean navigating the complexity of our circumstances present.
 That’s what we do.
 It’s who we are.
 The willingness to engage the tension is what separates us from the pack.
 It’s what begins to define us as leaders.

 When we fully embrace the reality that complexity is our playing field as leaders, it becomes a game changer for how we approach our leadership.
-We no longer see complexity as a frustration.
+We no longer see complexity as frustration.
 We see it as an opportunity.
 Complexity is where our best leadership happens.

 Here are 3 keys to effectively leading through chaos:

 Embracing the tensions of leadership means being willing to go first.
 It requires the bravery of a first step.
 When we as leaders choose to take the first step, those we lead can see our confidence and faith.
 We can’t rush ahead or get impatient.
 We must give guidance and coach passionately.
 Extraordinary leaders lead through the tension.
 They don’t get lost in it.
 They don’t get bogged down by it.
 They push through it to find clarity and provide the next step for others.